SathyaBhat/sathyasays.com/content/posts/2020-12-31-terraform-apply-only-on-change.md

 ### TL;DR

-Applying some Bash knowhow on exit codes, you can cut down the time required for a Terraform apply if no changes are to be done
+Applying some Bash knowhow on exit codes, you can cut down the time required for a Terraform apply if no changes are to be done.

 ### The Simple Plan and Apply